steveafrost/intro-to-math.js/README.md

 # => TypeError: no implicit conversion of Fixnum into String
 ```

-Unlike Ruby, JavaScript will convert this final number into a string and tack that string onto the end:
+Unlike Ruby, JavaScript will convert this final number into a string and tack that string onto the end.

+Javascript:
 ```javascript
 // JavaScript